Ingan121/ModernActiveDesktop/docs/README.md

 * [minimist](https://github.com/minimistjs/minimist) - A Node.js library for parsing command line arguments
 * [WindowsMediaController](https://github.com/DubyaDude/WindowsMediaController) - Used by [MediaControlCLI](https://github.com/Ingan121/MediaControlCLI) for media controls
 * And many assets from Microsoft Windows
-* And various codes snippets from Stack Overflow
+* And various code snippets from Stack Overflow
 * Some color schemes are from various sources.
 See comments in the CSS files for more information

 ## Changelog